Aliases for RAD23B Gene

 The protein encoded by this gene is one of two human homologs of Saccharomyces cerevisiae Rad23, a protein involved in the nucleotide excision repair (NER).
 This protein was found to be a component of the protein complex that specifically complements the NER defect of xeroderma pigmentosum group C (XP-c) cell extracts in vitro.
 This protein was also shown to interact with, and elevate the nucleotide excision activity of 3-methyladenine-DNA glycosylase (MPG), which suggested a role in DNA damage recognition in base excision repair.
 This protein contains an N-terminal ubiquitin-like domain, which was reported to interact with 26S proteasome, and thus this protein may be involved in the ubiquitin mediated proteolytic pathway in cells.
 Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Sep 2011]

 GeneCards Summary for RAD23B Gene

 RAD23B (RAD23 Homolog B, Nucleotide Excision Repair Protein) is a Protein Coding gene.
-Diseases associated with RAD23B include Xeroderma Pigmentosum, Group C and Xeroderma Pigmentosum, Variant Type.
-Among its related pathways are DNA Damage and Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include single-stranded DNA binding and polyubiquitin binding.
+Diseases associated with RAD23B include Xeroderma Pigmentosum, Complementation Group C and Xeroderma Pigmentosum, Complementation Group G. Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include single-stranded DNA binding and polyubiquitin modification-dependent protein binding.
 An important paralog of this gene is RAD23A.